 4. The quickest way to make your brunch seem fancy, even when it’s not?
 Put out a bunch of jams in pretty bowls.
 Seriously.
 Store-bought jams.
+From the fancy aisle.
 Like, three or four flavors.
 Scoop them into bowls.
 Insert spoons.
 Scatter them around the buffet table.
 People will love it.

 5. Forget the fruit plate.
 You either have to buy one (which is super expensive and the quality if usually not good), or buy all the fruit yourself and cut it all up (which can be time consuming).
 Just pick a few fruits that are in season (this time of year, clementines and apples) and put them out, whole.
 I mean, clementines are kind of fun to peel and eat, too.
 People won’t miss the fruit plate.

-6. Don’t make anything that requires you to stand at the stove and babysit it (sadly, now is not the time for brioche French toast).
-See also, the quiches.
+6. Don’t make anything that requires you to stand at the stove and babysit it (sadly, now is not the time for brioche French toast made to order).
+Enter, the quiches.
 But also ALSO, oven bacon.
 If you haven’t tried it yet . . . try it now.
 It’s a completely hands off way to cook bacon that won’t cover your stove in grease splatters.
 It’s perennially one of my most popular blog posts ever.